In this article I’m mainly discussing Criminal Offences not Civil law so I’m not going into Tort/Negligence claims.

 (2)It is an offence for a person to cause or permit another person to drive on a road a motor vehicle of any class otherwise than in accordance with a licence authorising that other person to drive a motor vehicle of that class.

-Note it says ‘on a road’ nor ‘road or other public place’ but they can still be convicted under the Road Traffic Act for all the usual offences:-
+Note it says ‘on a road’ not ‘road or other public place’ which is the standard wording used for offences that cover public places.

-Causing death by dangerous driving, Dangerous driving, Causing death by careless, or inconsiderate, driving, Careless, and inconsiderate, driving, driving without reasonable consideration etc as each section has the usual vehicle on a road or other public place” so again the supervising driver could be prosecuted
+Causing death by dangerous driving, Dangerous driving, Causing death by careless, or inconsiderate, driving, Careless, and inconsiderate, driving, driving without reasonable consideration etc. as each section has the usual vehicle on a road or other public place” so again the supervising driver could be prosecuted in addition to the driver.
+Drink driving and related offences also apply in a public place, mobile phone usage doesn’t as the construction and use regulations state “on a road”

 - The supervising driver knew that the learner driver was driving in a manner than he knew fell far below the standard of required of a competent and careful driver

-- The supervising driver know that he had the opportunity to stop the learner driver from driving in that manner deliberately did not take that opportunity
+- The supervising driver knew that he had the opportunity to stop the learner driver from driving in that manner and deliberately did not take that opportunity

 - and by not taking that opportunity intended to assist or encourage the driving